Protesting airport guards stop Libyan PM boarding plane

-BENGHAZI, Libya, March 12 (Reuters) - Airport guards stopped Libya’s Prime Minister Abdullah al-Thinni from getting on a plane to Tunis in protest against his choice of interior minister, officials said, in a stark demonstration of the collapse of state authority in the oil producer.
+BENGHAZI, Libya (Reuters) - Airport guards stopped Libya’s Prime Minister Abdullah al-Thinni from getting on a plane to Tunis in protest against his choice of interior minister, officials said, in a stark demonstration of the collapse of state authority in the oil producer.

 The guards were demanding the job go to a southerner, instead of the current western holder, illustrating the regional and political divisions that have plagued the North African country since the ousting of Muammar Gaddafi four years ago.